ni/systemlink-operations-handbook/handbook/rbac/rbac.md

 <figure>
   <img src="../../img/service-role.png" width="500" />
-  <figcaption>A role configured to be a Service role</figcaption>
+  <figcaption>A role configured to be a <b>Service </b></figcaption>
 </figure>

 ### Automatic Data Encapsulation

 When a system is added to SystemLink the user must choose which workspace the system will reside.
 The workspaces available to the user is determined by both their workspace membership and **Add systems** privilege.
 Once added to a workspace, data produced by the system will automatically be stored in the same workspace as the system.
 This capability allows users to develop workspace agnostic test applications.
 Changing workspaces does require changes or redeployment of test application.
 This is especially helpful when in scenarios such as production verification where the test application cannot change between validation and production but the validation data produced must be kept separate from production data.

+!!! note "Systems job history, asset and tag data"

+    When a system is added to a workspace all its connected assets are also added to the same workspace.
+When a system is moved to another workspace its assets and job history are also moved.
+This is not the case with tags and tag history published by the system.
+These will be left in the original workspace and new tags are created in the new workspace.

 ## Mapping users to roles in workspaces

-Users must have a role within a workspace.
-To facilitate this, mappings are defined within the context of workspace of the role they are assigned.
-This allows for users to be assigned different roles in different workspaces if desired.

 Users are added to a workspace and assigned a role through a process called *workspace and role mapping*.
 The process is driven by metadata provided by the identity provider (IdP) user to authenticate users for SystemLink: [OpenID Connect](/openid-connect/openid-connect/#mapping-openid-connect-claims-to-systemlink-workspaces-and-roles), [LDAP](/ldap/ldap/#mapping-ldap-groups-users-and-attributes-to-workspaces-and-roles), Active Directory, or local Windows accounts.
 Refer to the documentation for each of the IdP types for details on how to configure workspace and role mapping.
 By using metadata from an IdP you can create mappings that on-board large numbers of users into SystemLink.
 It also allows users to leverage existing Active Directory and LDAP groups and OpenID Connect claims.